Five Contemporary Folk Songs Written by Jimmy MacCarthy

 Jimmy MacCarthy is a singer as well as as a songwriter.
 His songs have become most popular when sung by other performers, however.
 This has often led to a situation in which listeners are unaware that a song that they enjoy was actually written by MacCarthy.
 The composer has said that he is famous for not being famous.

 In this article I discuss five of MacCarthy's songs as sung by popular Irish singers.
-The singers are Tommy Fleming, Mary Black, Christy Moore, and the band known as The Corrs.
+The performers are Tommy Fleming, Mary Black, Christy Moore, and the band known as The Corrs.
+Jimmy MacCarthy also performs one of the songs.
 I've chosen the songs not only because they are popular and showcase both the composer and the singers but also because I enjoy the music.

 Jimmy MacCarthy was born in 1953 in the town of Macroom in County Cork, Ireland.
 His compositions are variously described as folk and as folk rock music.
 Both of these styles are included in the contemporary folk music genre.